Best Personality Types for Patent Attorney

 What personality type fits a Patent Attorney career best?

-Based on JobCannon's Result Library, the strongest match for Patent Attorney is Competing — Thomas-Kilmann Conflict Style with a 87% match score.
-This pairing reflects how the type's core strengths — assertive, direct, pursue your goals with intensity — align with the role's demands.
+Based on JobCannon's Result Library, the strongest match for Patent Attorney is Working Memory Dominant Pattern with a 89% match score.
+This pairing reflects how the type's core strengths — holding information in mind while processing it — align with the role's demands.

 How many personality types match Patent Attorney?

-1 types across 1 framework (Conflict Styles (Thomas-Kilmann)) have Patent Attorney listed among their top career matches in the Result Library.
+2 types across 2 frameworks (Executive Function, Conflict Styles (Thomas-Kilmann)) have Patent Attorney listed among their top career matches in the Result Library.

 Can I work as a Patent Attorney if my type isn't listed?